 - Have you been around anyone with a staph infection?

-- Do you have any implanted medical devices, such as an artificial joint or a pacemaker?
+- Do you have any implanted medical devices, such as an artificial joint or a cardiac pacemaker?

-- Do you have any ongoing medical conditions, including an impaired immune system?
+- Do you have any ongoing medical conditions, including a weakened immune system?

 - Have you recently been in the hospital?